indraja-adepu/DevOps-Training-Indraja/week-01-linux/session-03-Bash-Scripting/notes.md

-# Bash Scripting – Practical Learning Guide
+# Bash Scripting
-For DevOps, Automation & Real-World Workflows

----

-## Why Learn Bash?
+## Why Bash?

 In DevOps, you repeat operational tasks frequently:
 Deployments, log scrubbing, Kubernetes health checks, server maintenance.

-If it is repeated more than 3 times → Script it!
+If it is repeated more than 3 times → better to script rather than doing manual repeated tasks

 | Scenario | Manual Work | With Bash |
 |---------|-------------|-----------|